pburkholder/decksets/2018-04-cf-summit/text.md

 # Trust

-^If you're using a less-than delightful government web application, you may believe there's some truth to the narrative that the government inherently can't do technology well.
+^When you use some government websites, you may believe there's some truth to the notion that the government just can't do technology well.
 But what constitutes doing "technology well" in any environment, public or private?

 ^We know from research on team productivity and DevOps practices that the best outcomes are built on teams with a high-level of psychological trust, and when teams are empowered, are entrusted, to deliver value from concept to production.
 In other words, that trust is the key ingredient to performance.